adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 it will be done after obtaining the consent of the person in an appropriate manner.
-- When using personal information, and will take measures to ensure that it is not used, beyond the extent that is necessary in order to achieve specified purposes.
+- When using personal information, we will take measures to ensure that it is not used beyond the extent that is necessary in order to achieve the specified purposes.
-- If it is necessary to provide personal information, we will do so after obtaining consent of the person.
+- If it is necessary to provide personal information, we will do so after obtaining the person's consent.

 ### Purpose of using appropriate personal information